hitankar/transactions-processor/README.md

 - Yarn v1.x.x as package manager.

 ## Steps to setup
+- Copy .env.example file to .env
+- Fill in the value of `API_ROOT` eg. `https://example.com/transactions`
 - Run `yarn` from project root folder.
 - Run `yarn build` to run linting and compile TypeScript code to JavaScript.
 The generated code is the dist folder.